 Research continues to look into what factors cause lung cancer and what people can do to lower their personal risk.
 There is no proven way to completely prevent lung cancer, but there may be steps you can take to lower your risk.
 Talk with your doctor if you have concerns about your personal risk of developing lung cancer.

 The most important way to prevent lung cancer is to avoid tobacco smoke.
 People who never smoke have the lowest risk of lung cancer.
 People who smoke can reduce their risk of lung cancer by stopping smoking , but their risk of lung cancer will still be higher than people who never smoked.
 Attempts to prevent lung cancer with vitamins or other treatments have not worked.
 For instance, beta-carotene, a drug related to vitamin A, has been tested for the prevention of lung cancer.
 It did not reduce the risk of cancer.
 In people who continued to smoke, beta-carotene actually increased the risk of lung cancer.

-Recently, a large study called the National Lung Screening Trial showed that, in patients age 55 to 75 who currently smoke or who used to smoke heavily, the use of a screening test called a low-dose helical (or spiral) computed tomography (CT or CAT) scan can find lung cancers early and decrease the risk of death from lung cancer by 20%.
+Recently, a large study called the National Lung Screening Trial showed that, in people age 55 to 75 who currently smoke or who used to smoke heavily, the use of a screening test called a low-dose helical (or spiral) computed tomography (CT or CAT) scan can find lung cancers early and decrease the risk of death from lung cancer by 20%.
 A CT scan creates a three-dimensional picture of the inside of the body with an x-ray machine.
 A computer then combines these images into a detailed, cross-sectional view that shows any abnormalities or tumors.